 Fall Fondue Party: Easy and relaxed fall entertaining with cheese fondue, oil fondue, and for dessert caramel apple fondue.
 The perfect fall dinner party.

-Today I’m sharing with you a fun, and no-fuss, easy fall entertaining idea -a Fall Fondue Party that I came up with for #CollectiveBias.
-I used Maple Leaf Prime Chicken Strips, to make this into truly easy entertaining, and so delicious.
-I picked them, and everything else I needed up at Walmart while visiting the #FallMarketplace for some #BrightIdeas.
+Today I’m sharing with you a fun, and no-fuss, easy fall entertaining idea -a Fall Fondue Party.
+I used frozen chicken strips to make this into truly easy entertaining, and so delicious.

 For the party, I put together a simple fall table, and brought out the fondue pots.